danielkleebinder/leaf-lang/README.md

 //
 // The first statement after the parameter list and after the ':' symbol
 // is the precondition that the parameters have to fulfill.
 The statement
 // after that is the postcondition.
+The '_' is a reserved token and
-The '_' represents the functions result.
+// represents the functions result.
 //
 fun add(a: number, b: number) : (a > 0 && b > 0) : (_ >= (a + b)) -> number = a + b
 fun sub(a: number, b: number) :: (_ <= (a - b)) -> number = a - b